Highly anisotropic magnetism in the vanadium-based kagome metal TbV6Sn6

-A weak, low-field departure from a conventional two-band model below $T_C$ likely corresponds to the onset of the anomalous Hall effect in TbV$_6$Sn$_6$, although it is difficult to reliably isolate the contribution given the small hysteresis of the ferromagnetic state and the added complication of a two-band transport background.
-The absence of the stronger molecular field created by magnetic $3d$ transition metal ions on the kagome lattice softens the ordered state, and future studies isolating the anomalous Hall component will provide an interesting comparison to the quantum-limit Chern magnetism reported in TbMn$_6$Sn$_6$ \cite{Chern_Yin2020_TbV6Sn6, Xu2022}.
-Furthermore, by isolating the magnetic order within Tb planes TbV$_6$Sn$_6$ affords independent control of the anisotropy and the character of magnetic order via alloying the $R$-site while retaining the electronic structure of the nonmagnetic V-kagome layers.
+A weak, low-field departure from a conventional two-band model below $T_C$ likely corresponds to the onset of the anomalous Hall effect in TbV$_6$Sn$_6$.
+It is however difficult to reliably isolate the contribution given the small hysteresis of the ferromagnetic state, small temperature range accessible in the ordered state, and the added complication of a two-band transport background.
+The absence of a strong mean exchange field created by magnetic $3d$ transition metal ions on the kagome lattice softens the ordered state, and future studies isolating the anomalous Hall component will provide an interesting comparison to the quantum-limit Chern magnetism reported in TbMn$_6$Sn$_6$ \cite{Chern_Yin2020_TbV6Sn6, Xu2022}.
+Furthermore, by isolating the magnetic order within Tb planes, TbV$_6$Sn$_6$ affords independent control of the anisotropy and the character of magnetic order via alloying the $R$-site while retaining the electronic structure of the nonmagnetic V-kagome layers.